What is a Gateway IP Address

 Solution

-Access the router’s administrative interface and confirm the gateway IP address settings through the steps mentioned in this guide.
-Correct any misconfigurations, and make sure it fits the proper subnet.
+Access the router’s administrative interface and confirm the gateway IP address settings using the steps in this guide.
+Correct any misconfigurations and make sure the IP address fits the proper subnet.

 Gateway IP Address Conflict